PabloSsolbal/Web-Projects/memory/README.md

 # Memory Game

 This project is a memory game developed in JavaScript.
 The goal of the game is to match pairs of cards with the same image.
 It tests the player's memory and concentration skills.
+When the cards match the player see a card with a description of the emotion and a question.

 ## To-Do List